psy230 | undergraduate

-Theories Of Personality: I Think, Therefore Who Am I? –
+Theories Of Personality: I Think, Therefore Who Am I?

 Personality Traits Over Time

-Compare genetic and environmental influences on trait origins and development.
+- Compare genetic and environmental influences on trait origins and development.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.